120th New York State Legislature: Elections

 The only other statewide elective office up for election was also carried by a Republican.
 The approximate party strength at this election, as expressed by the vote for Governor, was: Republican 788,000; Silver Democrats 570,000; Gold Democrats 27,000; Socialist Labor 18,000; Prohibition 17,000; and People's Party 5,000.

 Sessions

 The Legislature met for the regular session at the State Capitol in Albany on January 6, 1897; and adjourned on April 24.

 James M. E. O'Grady (R) was elected Speaker with 112 votes against 34 for Daniel E. Finn (D).

 On January 19, the Legislature elected Thomas C. Platt (R) to succeed David B. Hill (D) as U.S. Senator from New York, for a six-year term beginning on March 4, 1897.

-State Senate
+New York State Senate

 Districts

 Note: There are now 62 counties in the State of New York.
 The counties which are not mentioned in this list had not yet been established, or sufficiently organized, the area being included in one or more of the abovementioned counties.